 Note: Additional delimiter options are planned for future updates.

-Example of Proper CSV Format
+Example of Proper Tabular Format

 With a comma delimiter: